 * In other gimmick & gadget news, according to BBC WORLD Online, a research team under Dr. David Russell at the University of East Anglia in the UK has developed a system for detecting toxins and pathogens, based on gold nanoparticles about 16 nanometers in diameter.
 The particles are coated with sugars specific to the target or class of targets to be detected, and then placed in a weak solution.
 When the target material is added to the solution, the solution changes quickly from red to blue.
 The lab team has also tinkered with solutions of particles that can detect several different targets using sets of nanoparticles; the color change is less vivid but still noticeable.BACK_TO_TOP

 * LEARN MANDARIN NOW: It is obvious that China is going to be a much bigger world player in the 21st century than it was in the 20th, and one symptom of this increasing influence is the global spread of the Mandarin, the common tongue among the many Chinese dialects.
-According to a WIRED ONLINE article ("The Mandarin Offensive" by Michael Erard), China's "National Office For Teaching Chinese As A Foreign Language" -- AKA "Hanban" -- is enjoying widespread success.
+According to an article from WIRED.com ("The Mandarin Offensive" by Michael Erard), China's "National Office For Teaching Chinese As A Foreign Language" -- AKA "Hanban" -- is enjoying widespread success.
 Thailand and South Korea will offer Chinese in elementary and middle schools by 2007.
 Europe is moving along, with France and Germany leading the pack there.
 The US is lagging, but Mandarin is becoming more popular here, too: there are "Confucius Institutes" dedicated to spreading Chinese language and culture on six US university campuses, out of 41 over the entire globe.
 The Hanban is looking forward to establishing 100 such institutes.

 The bulging population of China means that Mandarin is actually the first language of more people than English, and Mandarin is also the second most common language on the Internet.
 Hanban officials believe that there are about 30 million people around the world currently learning Mandarin as a second language, and the office is working to increase that number to 100 million in four years.